Some encouraging words for a pastor’s wife.

 What matters most is that you love them, show them kindness, and pursue your purpose.

-Pastors’ wives often get so caught up in what the church members say, do or how they act.
-WHO CARES!
+Pastors’ wives often get so caught up in what the church members say, do, or how they may act.
+WHO CARES?
 You are “you” and they have to take YOU or leave you.

 Once you embrace your life position and ministry, you’ll feel comfortable in this stance.
 You won’t be reliant on their approval or affirmation for esteem or encouragement because YOU’LL know who you are!